 Return on Marketing Spend – An Overview

-Marketing ROI explained with key metrics to help you measure it
+Marketing ROI is explained with key metrics to help you measure it

 In 2019 alone, the combined global spending on marketing channels such as ads, email marketing, media campaigns, and other marketing channels was estimated at 2.1 trillion dollars.
-The UK alone is considered as the fourth largest advertising market in the world with estimated advertising spend of 22.35 billion pounds, as of 2017.
+The UK alone is considered the fourth largest advertising market in the world, with an estimated advertising spend of 22.35 billion pounds, as of 2017.

-With millions being spent on marketing campaigns every year, companies have started to consider marketing as a major element of its strategy, in order to retain brand value and stay ahead of competitors.
-Marketers argue that marketing is now a driving force behind sales funnels and deal pipelines, but without measurable units and strict measures, there is simply no way to justify this claim.
-Therefore over the years, various performance measures have been developed that help in analyzing whether marketing efforts actually generate any tangible value.
-One of the more important performance measures created is called, return on marketing spend.
+With millions spent on marketing campaigns every year, companies have started to consider marketing as a major element of their strategy to retain brand value and stay ahead of competitors.
+Marketers argue that marketing is now a driving force behind sales funnels and deal pipelines.
+Still, without measurable units and strict measures, there is no way to justify this claim.
+Therefore over the years, various performance measures have been developed that help analyse whether marketing efforts generate any tangible value.
+One of the more important performance measures created is return on marketing spend.

-Clear House Accountants have worked with their digital agency clients, marketing agency partners and internal accountants to prepare this valuable guide, which can be used to address the technical and data-intensive elements of marketing, which due to its lack in creativity and lustre might be ignored by agencies and business owners.
+Clear House Accountants have worked with their digital agency clients, marketing agency partners and internal accountants to prepare this valuable guide, which can be used to address the technical and data-intensive elements of marketing, which due to its lack of creativity and lustre, might be ignored by agencies and business owners.

 Related: If you haven’t launched your business yet, then learn how you can set your business in the UK by reading our startup guide here.

 As the name suggests, marketing ROI or MROI is a method used to estimate the return generated on the investment made on a specific marketing campaign.
 This figure helps in determining the efficiency of a marketing campaign.
 It also assists in comparing different campaigns in order to decide between the most suitable channel to generate business value.

 Benefits of using marketing ROI